Individueel-Nicky/Individueel/Portfolio.md

 ### 3.4.1 Introduction
 Business processes refers to a series of interconnected tasks or activities that are designed to achieve a specific business goal using technology.
 It involves the use of various software, hardware, and networks to automate, optimize, test and streamline business operations.
-In conclusion, it plays a crucial role in defining, executing, and managing business processes, and businesses need to leverage technology to stay competitive and efficient in today's fast-paced digital economy.
+In conclusion, it plays a crucial role in defining, executing, and managing business processes, and businesses need to leverage technology to stay competitive and efficient in today's fast-paced digital economy (Pine, 2022).

 ### 3.4.2 The role of software applications in business processes
 The role of software applications in business processes is significant and diverse.
 Here are some of the ways software applications contribute to business processes: